backbone2k/backbone2k.github.io/_posts/2018-05-31-outlook-2016-hanging-on-splash-screen.md

 date: 2018-05-31 14:24:46.000000000 +02:00
 published: true
 categories:
     - Office
-- Outlook
-- Wireshark
 tags:
     - issue
     - migrated
     - proxy
     - slow
 ---

 In the last days I was involved in finding the reason for an odd issue with a hanging / slow starting Outlook 2016\.
 Users reported that Outlook 2016 is starting really slow after restarting the computer.
 Closing and opening Outlook again is working as expected.